Mareliusmoen/winequiz/README.md

 ### Color scheme
 Pearl river #D9DDDC for background & charcoal #222021 for text & borders.
+For the correct- and wrong answer buttons aswell as unmute- and mute-butten the colors #81996750 & #ff9b9b50 are used.

 ## Technologies
 - HTML - To create a basic site